Home / Blog

 Over time, shy dogs may approach once they realize they have the freedom to move at their comfort level.
 That sense of agency is especially helpful for dogs that have had challenging past experiences.
 Pressuring a timid dog can erode trust, so watch their signals closely.

 For anyone exploring the pet care industry as a business opportunity, learning to respect these boundaries is crucial.
-The success of a dog grooming business often hinges on the staff’s ability to make each dog feel safe.
-If you’re considering a franchising adventure in mobile grooming, you can learn more about the daily responsibilities from our article on the day of a mobile pet groomer or discover what’s involved in an investing in mobile pet grooming franchise.
+The success of a cut and cuddles grooming business often hinges on the staff’s ability to make each dog feel safe.
+If you’re considering a franchising adventure in clips and cuddles grooming, you can learn more about the daily responsibilities from our article on investing in a mobile pet grooming franchise.

 Positive Reinforcement During Petting

-However, balance is important.
-Over-treating can lead to weight issues, and dogs with sensitive stomachs might develop tummy trouble.
-Use small training treats or simply incorporate enthusiastic “good dog!” phrases.
-This approach helps the dog remain engaged.
-They realize that not only is petting a comforting sensation, but it also comes with pleasant associations, whether that’s a pat on the head or an occasional nibble of a treat.
+However, moderation is essential.
+Excessive treating can lead to weight issues, and dogs with sensitive stomachs might experience discomfort.
+Instead, opt for small training treats or enthusiastic phrases like “good dog!”
+This ensures that canine cuddles remain enjoyable while reinforcing their engagement.
+Dogs realize that petting is not just comforting but also rewarding, whether through a soft scratch behind the ears or an occasional nibble of a treat.

 Petting Puppies vs. Adult Dogs